unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 ## Praetor
 You come from one of the elite houses that owns a large corporation, or you have been honored as a lancer of one of these elite houses.
 You maintain the rank of knight.
 As a member or lancer of an elite house you always have your house in the best interest.

-Skill Proficiencies: Physique.
-Choose 1 from [Physique, Intimidation, Medic] Tool Proficiencies: Choose 1 from [Botanist’s Kit, Musical Instrument, Disguise Kit] Weapon Proficiencies: Pulse Rapier/Pulse Whip
+Skill Proficiencies: Diplomacy.
+Choose 1 from [Charm, History , Medic] Tool Proficiencies: Choose 1 from [Botanist’s Kit, Musical Instrument, Disguise Kit] Weapon Proficiencies: Pulse Rapier/Pulse Whip